Black-Monster87/shellter_debian/shellter-3.0/shellter/readme.txt

     [4]  Why do I need Shellter?
     [5]  What types of apps can I use?
     [6]  Can I use encoded/self-decrypting payloads?
+    [7]  What is Thread Context Aware polymorphic code?
-    [7]  What about self-modifying code?
+    [8]  What about self-modifying code?
-    [8]  What about relocations?
+    [9]  What about relocations?
-    [9]  What about Multi-Thread Applications?
+    [10] What about Multi-Thread Applications?
-    [10] what about Anti-Reversing tricks?
+    [11] what about Anti-Reversing tricks?
-    [11] What if the target process dies during tracing?
+    [12] What if the target process dies during tracing?
-    [12] What if an internal engine related error occurs?
+    [13] What if an internal engine related error occurs?
-    [13] How do execution flow filters work?
+    [14] How do execution flow filters work?
-    [14] How much time does it need for tracing and log filtering?
+    [15] How much time does it need for tracing and log filtering?
-    [15] What options does Shellter provide?
+    [16] What options does Shellter provide?
+    [17] What is the purpose of verification stage?
-    [16] System Requirements
+    [18] System Requirements
-    [17] What should I do if I want to send feedback?
+    [19] What should I do if I want to send feedback?
-    [18] What should I do if I want to report a bug?
+    [20] What should I do if I want to report a bug?
-    [19] What should I do if I don't like it?
+    [21] What should I do if I don't like it?

 [1] What is it?
 ================

 Shellter is a dynamic shellcode injection tool aka dynamic PE infector.
 It can be used in order to inject shellcode into native Windows applications (currently 32-bit apps only).
 The shellcode can be something yours or something generated through a framework, such as Metasploit.

-Shellter takes advantage of the original structure of the PE file and doesn't apply any  modification such as changing memory access permissions in sections (unless the user wants to, or he operates under Basic Mode), adding an extra section with RWE access, and whatever would look dodgy under an AV scan.
+Shellter takes advantage of the original structure of the PE file and doesn't apply any  modification such as changing memory access permissions in sections (unless the user wants to), adding an extra section with RWE access, and whatever would look dodgy under an AV scan.

 [2] How does it work?